 What’s Love Got To Do With It is a pop song and Tina’s first number one hit in America.
 It was released as the first single to promote the album Private Dancer, while she was on tour with Lionel Richie.
 The single was reviewed in Billboard magazine in it’s issue from May 12, 1984 and was nominated for an American Music Award in 1985.
 The song won two Grammy Awards and was inducted into the Grammy Hall of Fame.
 In 1993, it was used as the title for the biographical movie What’s Love Got To Do With It about Tina’s life story.
-In 2018, a special Symphonic Version was released digitally, and the Norwegian DJ Kygo released a remix as a digital single in 2020, which topped the iTunes charts in many countries.
+The song was reissued in 1995 under the 'Back to Back Hit Series‘ on the Collectables label and in 2018, a special Symphonic Version was released digitally.
+The Norwegian DJ Kygo released a remix as a digital single in 2020, which topped the iTunes charts in many countries.

 Writer: Terry Britten, Graham Lyle